-- The firearm or firearms that were stolen are worth more than nine hundred fifty dollars ($950); or
+The firearm or firearms that were stolen are worth more than nine hundred fifty dollars ($950); or

-- The defendant has a prior conviction for either a California sex crime that requires him/her to register under California’s sex offender registration act, or one of a short list of particularly serious felonies (such as murder, rape or sexual abuse of a child under 14).2
+- The defendant has a prior conviction for either a sex crime that requires him/her to register under California’s sex offender registration act, or one of a shortlist of particularly serious felonies (such as murder, rape or sexual abuse of a child under 14).2

-If neither of those things is true, then a theft of a firearm will be punished as 484 PC petty theft.3
+If neither of those things is true, then theft of a firearm will be punished as 484 PC petty theft.3

 Here are some examples of defendants who could be charged with California grand theft firearm (sometimes referred to as “GTF”):

-- A man breaks into a gun store and steal firearms with a total value of several thousand dollars;
+- A man breaks into a gun store and steals firearms with a total value of several thousand dollars;

-- A woman tricks her neighbor into “lending” her his valuable antique gun to display at an antiques show and then never returns it; and
+- A woman tricks her neighbor into “lending” her his valuable antique gun to display at an antique show and then never returns it; and

 - A man who is required to register as a sex offender (because he was once convicted of oral copulation with a minor) breaks into a home and steals an old pistol worth no more than a few hundred dollars.